platformsh/platformsh-docs/docs/src/security/backups.md

 The RPO is configured by plan owners.

 **RTO**: Variable.
-Recovery time depends upon the size of the data being recovered.
+Recovery time depends on the size of the data being recovered.

 ## Essential and Advanced schedules